Knicks vs. Heat Predictions & Picks - Eastern Conference Semifinals Game 2

 Heat Performance Insights

-- Offensively Miami is the worst team in the NBA (109.5 points per game).
-But on defense it is second-best (109.8 points allowed per game).
+- Offensively Miami is the worst team in the league (109.5 points per game).
+But defensively it is second-best (109.8 points conceded per game).

 - This season the Heat are ranked 25th in the NBA in assists at 23.8 per game.